 Approximately ten percent of the land in Montgomery County is park land.
 Most of the parkland and park facilities in Montgomery county are owned by M-NCPPC or where the park land is owned by Montgomery County it is managed by M-NCPPC through a longstanding legal agreement.

 Montgomery County is widely recognized as having one of the best public park systems in the United States.

-The Montgomery County Parks Foundation is an independent nonprofit, tax exempt legal entity - click here for Articles of Incorporation & Bylaws.
+The Montgomery County Parks Foundation is an independent nonprofit, tax exempt legal entity.
 The Foundation is led by a volunteer Board of Directors comprised of community and business leaders with an interest in preserving and improving Montgomery County’s parks.
 The board provides the Foundation with leadership, support and oversight of its activities and finances.
 Board members also participate directly in fundraising activities.

 The Parks Foundation is a registered charity with the Maryland Secretary of State and is listed in the Maryland Charities Database.
 The Montgomery Parks Foundation is also listed as being in good standing with the Maryland Department of Assessments and Taxation.
 The Foundation is also listed in Guidestar, the on-line database for prospective donors.

 4) How does the Montgomery County Parks Foundation interact with Montgomery Parks/M-NCPPC?

 The Parks Foundation is a support organization to Montgomery Parks.
 The Foundation does not operate park facilities or programs.
 Funds raised by the Foundation are transferred to the Parks, where specialized staff acquire parkland, build and maintain park facilities, and deliver services to the public.

 5) Does the Parks Foundation grant money to citizen groups interested in improving a park?